railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

 OpenOffice.org then opens the report in edit mode for you.
 You can modify it using the standard word processing functions of OpenOffice.org Writer.

 The document is modified in its English version.
-It will be translated as usual by Open ERP's translation system when you use it through the client interface, if you've personalized your own setup to translate to another language for you.
+It will be translated as usual by Open ERP's translation system when you use it through the client interface, if you've configured your own setup to translate to another language for you.
 So you only need to modify the template once, even if your system uses other languages – but you'll need to add translations as described earlier in this chapter if you add fields or change the content of the existing ones.

 .. tip:: Older reports